 Yes.
 A notice must be filed within three years of the date of injury.
 However, if a claim is not filed within three years, compensation may still be paid if written notice of injury was given within 30 days, or the employer had actual knowledge of the injury within 30 days after it occurred.

 Even the simplest injury can lead to considerable obstacles, such as proving that the injury was in fact work-related or covered by insurance.
 In any event, your employer is required by law to provide fair compensation in the event of a workplace injury or illness.
-If you have questions about your claim or want to find out whether you should sue your employer, have your claim analyzed by a legal professional at no cost.
+If you have questions about your claim or want to find out whether you should sue your employer, you'll probably want to speak with a workers' comp attorney near you.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.